BMW S65 Engine ProblemsPin

 Valve Cover and Gasket

 Affecting many other BMW engines, this is a typical issue across the board.
 Owners notice that the gasket leaks a small amount.
 Some replace just the gasket, others replace both.
-Keep in mind that this is a high performance engine that gets hot.
+Keep in mind that this is a high-performance engine that gets hot.
 Over time, the gasket and the cover tend to warp.
 This leads to oil leaks.

 Symptoms are oil stains where you park the car, and oil on the engine.
 It is normal and I would keep an eye on how much oil the engine is consuming and leaving on the ground.
 If adding oil more than once a month, definitely go get them checked.
 The gasket is not very expensive, at $180 or so for the gaskets and spark plug tubes.
-The cover is quite a bit more though at $675 per side.
+The cover is quite a bit more though at $675 per cylinder bank.

 There are DIYs for this one here, and again it is more of an intermediate skill level.